Last Updated on March 21, 2023 by Dee

 - Put a teaspoon of coffee in three little containers.

-- Put a teaspoon of water in the first container, 2 tablespoons in the second, and 3 in the third.
+- Put a teaspoon of water in the first container, two tablespoons in the second, and 3 in the third.
 This gives you a nice variation in the tonal value of the coffee.

 - Stir the liquid in each container.